Symptoms Disguised as a Diagnosis

 The cross-cultural convergence is itself evidence that this capacity is real and species-typical rather than the invention of any particular tradition.
 But the class dimension is equally striking: virtually every tradition that cultivates this capacity reserves it for specialists — monks, mystics, contemplatives, healers — whose material needs are provided for by others' labor.
 The monastery that produces saints is sustained by the peasants who produce its food.
 The capacity for widened empathic perception is, in practice, a luxury good — available to those whose subsistence, protection, and daily reproduction are handled by someone else's work.
 This is not an argument against the capacity.
 It is an argument about the material conditions it requires.
 If the development of wider empathic perception depends on having one's own needs met, then a social order that systematically frustrates most people's needs is also systematically preventing most people from developing the perceptual capacity that would generate broader solidarity.
 The class structure doesn't just restrict who receives empathy.
 It restricts who can perceive needs clearly enough to respond.

 The practice of recognizing and responding to needs has the features MacIntyre attributes to practices with internal goods: it has standards of excellence (attunement, the capacity to distinguish genuine needs from pathological expressions), it can only be developed through participation, and its goods are accessible only to those who engage in it.
-Max-Neef's framework, supplemented by what the contemplative traditions and Rosenberg independently confirm about the qualitative character of need-responsiveness, already contains the dimension MacIntyre thinks requires Aristotelian teleology to supply.
+The needs framework already contains the qualitative dimension MacIntyre thinks requires Aristotelian teleology to supply — confirmed independently by the contemplative traditions and by Rosenberg.
 It just doesn't locate that quality in a metaphysical concept of human telos.
-It locates it in the demonstrable capacity of social animals to experience the needs of others as occasions for connection — a capacity that is parochially distributed by default and must be actively widened, but whose reality is attested across cultures and traditions.
+It locates it in the demonstrable capacity of social animals to experience the needs of others as occasions for connection, a capacity that is parochially distributed by default and must be actively widened, but whose reality is attested across cultures and traditions.

 Meritocratic sorting is not only a material restriction of who gets help.
 It is a systematic stunting of this capacity — a training in reading behavior as evidence of desert rather than as expression of requirements that exist regardless of the observer's evaluation.
 Class societies impair the very capacity whose wider development would generate broader solidarity.
 This is why the removal of class structures, while necessary, is not sufficient: the capacity for wider empathic extension has itself been damaged, and its cultivation is part of the organizational task, not merely a consequence of structural change.
 But it is a task the species is equipped for — the flexibility of human in-group boundaries, rooted in cooperative breeding, means the potential for wider empathic scope exists even when it is not being realized.
 The question is material: what conditions enable the development of that potential, and what conditions impede it?